Grand Tetons

 Since there is so much to do and we travel so far (2,500 + miles total round trip mileage),

-we always make the official trip dates for a long time, often longer than most people decide to go on the trip.
+we always make the official trip dates for a long time, often longer than many people decide to go on the trip.

-Some people are already saying they want to stay for the entire August 14 – 31 trip.
+Some people are already saying they want to stay for the entire August 14 – 31 trip (and maybe even longer).
 Others may come for only a long weekend.

 Read on for all the details and links to trip activities, costs, potential overnight accommodations. . .